thiagobrunoms/enterprise-alumni/README.md

 ## Additional Information - From Thiago

+- Please, if possible, consider the branch [refact/main](https://github.com/thiagobrunoms/enterprise-alumni/tree/refact/main) to evaluate this assessment.

 ### Video Demo

 A video with the running solution has been recorded and is available [here](https://www.loom.com/share/5fc1d876609748bfb0586d07c1c43854).
 The CRUD project requirement and the bonus task (session management) are completed.